MySQL Select Statement

 % Character - If you are working with Strings, then % character can be used as a wildcard.
 By the following example you can retrieve the all fields from Emp table where the Designation field contain the text, 'Manager'.

 _ character - The underscore character can be used as a placeholder.
-By the following example you can selects the all records from the table Emp, where the Name starts with ?R? followed by four characters.
+By the following example you can selects the all records from the table Emp, where the Name starts with 'R' followed by four characters.
 For this we have to use four underscores.

 BETWEEN Clause - The BETWEEN clause can be used with numbers, dates and text.
 The following example is used to retrieve all fields Emp table where the Salary is between 10000 AND 20000.

-mysql> SELECT * FROM Emp WHERE Salary BETWEEN 10000 AND 20000;
+mysql> SELECT * FROM employee WHERE Profit BETWEEN 10000 AND 20000;

 OR Clause - The OR clause is used to check the values against the range of values that have been specified.
 The following example retrieves the list of all records where the Designation is either Manager or Assistant in the Emp table.